-What to expect
+What to expect with refinancing

 Closings usually take place at a title company.
 For a refinance, it’ll be you and any co-borrowers and a closing agent in attendance.